Watch #ICIC19 LIVE from San Sebastian!

-Good news.
-We're LIVE STREAMING the ICIC18 Conference LIVE from Utrecht on 23rd - 25th May.
-All IFIC FULL Members will receive the login details.
-If you are not an IFIC Full member, there's still time to sign-up and register below.
+We're LIVE STREAMING the ICIC19 Conference LIVE from San Sebastian on 1-3 April.
+All IFIC Members will receive the live stream link.
+If you are not an IFIC community member, there's still time to sign-up and register below.

 What will you learn?

-The conference brings together researchers, clinicians and managers from around the world who are engaged in the design and delivery of integrated health and social care.
+The conference will bring together researchers, clinicians and managers from around the world who are engaged in the design and delivery of integrated health and social care.

 Watch the conference LIVE and on-demand